Cathy347Le/React-Task-App/README.md

   - Add delete route and check on Postman. use findByIdAndDelete

 - UPDATE TOGGLE

   - On frontend, update id field to `_id` so fetch single task works
   - Add put route and check on Postman. use findByIdAndUpdate

+- UPDATE DELETE ALL
+  - On frontend, update id field to `_id` so fetch single task works
+  - No need to update delete route

 ## LIST OF BUGS